-The Equality Scheme is currently being updated to take account of the responsibilities of the Department of Agriculture, Environment and Rural Affairs
+The Equality Scheme takes account of the responsibilities of the Department of Agriculture, Environment and Rural Affairs.

 As a large public service provider DAERA has statutory equality duties to meet under Section 75 of the Northern Ireland Act 1998.
 Our Equality Scheme sets out the actions we are taking to meet our equality duties and to ensure that equality is central to our policy and decision-making processes.